Pritz395/Just-the-approach-/README.md

 **Weekly deliverables**

-Critical findings get a reconfirmation gate (a second signal must agree); we add per-org quotas and hook them into existing throttling.
+Task:- Critical findings get a reconfirmation gate (a second signal must agree); we add per-org quotas and hook them into existing throttling.

 - A reconfirmation gate for critical-severity findings, a second heuristic or rule has to agree before "Convert to Issue" goes through.
 - Confidence scoring updated to factor in whether reconfirmation happened.